jrbing/pses-kube-presentation/README.md

 ├── demo
-│   ├── image (contains the files necessary for building the Elasticsearch container image) │   ├── manifests (kubernetes manifests for deploying Elasticsearch) │   └── data (used for loading sample data into Elasticsearch) ├── presentation
+│   ├── image (contains the files necessary for building the Elasticsearch container image) │   ├── manifests (kubernetes manifests for deploying Elasticsearch) ├── presentation
-│   ├── diagrams
-│   ├── images
-│   └── pses-kubernetes.key (Keynote presentation)
+│   └── pses-kubernetes.pdf (presentation in pdf format)
-└── setup
 └── terraform (terraform manifests for building out a Kubernetes cluster on Azure AKS)
 ```

 ## Additional Resources ##